cspr-rad/kairos-spec/src/spec.typ

 - Test our assumption that we don't need Merkle tree rebalancing.
 If this fails, research and implement Merkle tree rebalancing, generate ZKPs for it and include this as an endpoint to the Validium smart contract.

 == Whatever else Syd can come up with

-= Notes

-- Post-PoC, we want to allow users to post ZKPs of L2 transactions as well, rather than only raw L2 transactions.